Glowstick0017/OutwardStatusUtility/README.md

-# Outward All Status
+# Outward Status Utility

 A BepInEx mod for Outward that allows you to apply multiple status effects to your character with a single keypress.

 ## Features

+- **🎯 16 Granular Categories** - Enable exactly the effects you want
+- **📊 400+ Status Effects** - Complete database organized by identifier names
-- **Apply ALL Status Effects**: Press F9 to apply 100+ status effects from the game (enabled by default)
+- **⚡ Instant Application** - Press F9 (configurable) to apply all enabled effects
+- **🧹 Instant Removal** - Press NumPad 7 (configurable) to remove all status effects
-- **Comprehensive Effect Database**: Includes Boons, Buffs, Imbuements, Hexes, and more from the Outward Wiki
+- **🎮 10 Positive Effect Categories** - Boons, buffs, recovery, imbuements, and more
-- **Flexible Configuration**: Choose to apply all effects or select specific categories
+- **⚠️ 6 Negative Effect Categories** - Hexes, debuffs, DOTs, diseases (disabled by default)
+- **🔧 Custom Effect Lists** - Add specific effect names for precise control or modded content
+- **📝 Fully Configurable** - All settings via BepInEx config file or [Outward Config Manager](https://thunderstore.io/c/outward/p/Mefino/Outward_Config_Manager/)
+- **✅ Name-Based Matching** - Effects are matched by their exact identifier names for reliability
-- **Safe by Default**: Harmful effects (Bleeding, Burning, Poison, etc.) are excluded unless explicitly enabled
+- **Safe by Default** - Harmful effects disabled by default
-- **Smart Name Matching**: Tries multiple naming variations to find status effects
-- **Custom Status IDs**: Add your own status effect IDs
-- **Default Durations**: Effects use their built-in durations from the game

 ## Installation